-The JI offers Master of Science (MS) and Doctor of Philosophy (PhD) degrees in Mechanical Engineering (ME) and Electrical and Computer Engineering (ECE) related areas.
+The JI offers Master of Science (MS) and Doctor of Philosophy (PhD) degrees in areas of Mechanical Engineering, Electrical and Computer Engineering, as well as Material Science and Engineering.
 While the undergraduate program focuses on developing knowledge and skills through class and laboratory work, graduate education puts increased emphasis on developing students' independent research abilities.
 During their Master's program of studies, students must still take a substantial number of courses, whereas original research is the central focus of their doctoral program.
 Qualified Bachelor and Master students are encouraged to apply for admission to the graduate program.